 Visiting Students: If you usually register for courses prior to the start of a semester, make appropriate arrangements with your home institution to do so overseas.

 If you are overseas in November and won’t be home to vote in a local or national election, you can make arrangements to receive an absentee ballot.
 Check with your local election board about the procedure you must follow.
 You may want to have a member of your family pick up the ballot and mail it to you.
 Ballots for national elections are available at U.S. embassies and consulates.

 What if I have more questions?

-If you’d like to talk to a staff member, you can call SU Abroad at (315) 443-3471 or toll free at 1-800-235-3472.
-SU Abroad is also available via email, on Facebook, or on Twitter.
-If you’d like to speak to a former student, SU Abroad global ambassadors have already been abroad and are eager to share their expertise.
+If you’d like to talk to a staff member, you can call Syracuse Abroad at (315) 443-3471 or toll free at 1-800-235-3472.
+Syracuse Abroad is also available via email, on Facebook, or on Twitter.
+If you’d like to speak to a former student, Syracuse Abroad global ambassadors have already been abroad and are eager to share their expertise.